mikezbu/Album_Global/README.md

 ### Getting Started

-Start the development server with
+To adjust the code, start the development server by downloading the files.
+Make sure you have an IDE that can edit TypeScript, HTML, CSS, Tailwind, React and Shell.

 - Create a `.env` file at the root directory with the following env variables